open/close all folders

 Voiced by: Kouji Ishii ('97-2003), Tsuguo Mogami (XIV)

 The Psycho for Hire when it comes to psychos for hire.
 Yamazaki has been in the crime business for as long as he can remember; he actually started as an orphan from Okinawa, who at an early age joined a local Yakuza cell and ultimately became the right hand of his idol, the high-ranked Yakuza boss Sorimachi, who considered him as a sort-of surrogate son and possible successor.
 One day, when he and Sorimachi were on their way to make a deal in Osaka, they were set up and ambushed, and Sorimachi was bloodily killed in front of him.
 This drove him completely insane, and he killed everyone who was there without a scratch.
 He became something of a criminal mercenary, broker and arms dealer, offering his services to the highest bidder no matter how dirty the job was: his biggest activities were took place in Hong Kong, where he clashed with the policeman Hon Fu.
 He was approached by the Jin brothers, who hired him to obtain the Jin Scrolls, but was defeated by Terry.
 He also kidnapped Franco Bash's son for some reason, but Franco rescued him eventually.
+In the King of Fighters timeline, it's revealed that he is part of the Orochi bloodline, but he doesn't seem to care about that.
 In '97 he decides to bust up dojos for pleasure, and Billy Kane approaches him with a substantial offer of money courtesy of Geese.
 At first he doesn't feel like it, but after being infuriated by a surviving student and killing him, Yamazaki agrees.
-It is revealed that he is a part of the Orochi bloodline, but he doesn't care about that.
 After the tournament he confronts Geese regarding his money and is paid.
 In 2003 he teams up with Billy yet again on the behest of Geese, along with Gato, but after a scuffle with Billy he has not been heard from since.

 Confirmed as a DLC character for KOF XIV.